BeppeC/pyDichroX/README.md

 N.B. analysis routines of hysteresis data acquired with point by point methods does not discern different scan field branches.
 To avoid data from different branches to be averaged all together, analysis of different branches must be accomplished separately.

 Results of the data analysis are saved to a csv file togheter with the final graphs.
-Also a log file with information concerning experimental conditions (collected from scans' logfiles) and parameter choices durnig analysis is produced.
+Also a log file with information concerning experimental conditions (collected from scans' logfiles) and parameters choices durnig analysis is produced.

 Making use of configuration files wich take care of specific file formats and layouts, pyDichroX can analyse data collected in different beamlines.